ashki23/fia-py-api/README.md

 source batch_file.sh
 ```

 When jobs are done, see the report of submitted jobs in `report-<query-type>-*.out` and use `python test_db.py` to extract the collected information for a coordinate, state or county.
-The application will generate the report when jobs finished, but in the case that the report is not created because of the job failures use the following to generate the report:
+The application will generate the report when jobs finished, but in the case that the report is not created because of the job failures, use the following to generate the report:

 ```bash
 ## With Slurm